InclinedScorpio/coding_ultimate_series/README.md

 [![](https://img.shields.io/github/forks/InclinedScorpio/coding_ultimate_series?style=for-the-badge)](#forks)

-### :octocat: Open your first pull request for the Hacktoberfest 2021 challenge.
+### :octocat: Open your first pull request on a journey to DS Algo!

 ## How to make your first pull request?